-Julian of Norwich Shrine
+The Shrine of Julian of Norwich

-The church of S. Julian, Bishop of Le Mans, in the Parish of S. John the Baptist, Timberhill, is the second of the two churches within the parish still open for regular Anglican worship.
-S. Julian's Church is very much alive and active and well used as it houses the Shrine of the great 14th century mystic Julian of Norwich.
+The church of St Julian, Bishop of Le Mans, in the Parish of St John the Baptist, Timberhill, is the second of the two churches within the parish open for regular Anglican worship.
+St Julian's Church is very much alive and active as a church for the local community, and also forms the Shrine of the great 14th century mystic Julian of Norwich.

-Very little is known of her early life, even her real name.
+Very little is known of her early life, not even her real name.
 What we know about her is gleaned from her book and from other contemporary writings.
 She was born in 1342 during the time of the Black Death.
-This was a very unpleasant age to live in England.
-The black death or plague led to very bad social conditions and the oppression of the poor.
-There was a shortage of labour, high taxes and bad harvests, prices were soaring and unrest was bound to follow.
+This was an unpleasant age to live in England.
+The Black Death or plague led to very bad social conditions and the oppression of the poor; there was a shortage of labour, high taxes and bad harvests, prices were soaring and unrest was bound to follow.
 The climax of this unrest was the Peasants Revolt in 1381.
-The wider Church was also in a sorry state: the Religious Orders were at loggerheads, the Papacy had left Rome and was in exile at Avignon in France, and not half a mile from S. Julian's Church, the early followers of the Protestant John Wycliff, The Lollards, were being burnt in the Lollards Pit, just the other side of the river.
+The wider Church was also in a sorry state: the Religious Orders were at loggerheads, the Papacy had left Rome and was in exile at Avignon in France, and not half a mile from St Julian's Church, the early followers of the Protestant John Wycliff, the Lollards, were being burnt in the Lollards Pit, just the other side of the river.

 Services at St Julian's Church